Ethan-Gravin25/TLDEWEthanG/docs/testcorrections.md

 Q49. ![image](https://user-images.githubusercontent.com/89223558/164544364-c7a7c543-5526-41dc-b38f-745a59222761.png)
 Correction - I misread and thought the question was asking about which one would become more likely to occur.

+** Finals Quiz 2 - 50/50

+No need for corrections.